NorthStarUAS/aura-hardware-legacy/aura-board-v2.2/README.md

   boot up the pocketbeagle, connect to a laptop via the usb port, log in like it's any other beaglebone in the world, and you should be do all sorts of linux stuff.

+### Install the RC Connectors

+- [ ] Clip off 3 strings of 8 x 0.1" headers to complete the PWM
+  output block.
+Solder these on from the back.
+A servo connector plugged into one or both ends can really help keep their alignment right on while you solder them in.
+- [ ] Clip off 2 strings of 3 x 0.1" headers for the SBUS input
+  connector and the Attopiot connector.
+Solder these in.
+I often try to block up the connetor is it is positioned correctly.
+Then I solder one pin and check for position and alignment.
+If anything is off I can reheat that one pin and fix it.
+Then once everything is double checked good and lined up and in the right place, I finish soldering the remainder of the pins.

+### Install the Picoblade (or DF-13) connectors.

+Integrator's choice of connectors here.
+Sorry that JST-GH doesn't have a through-hole variant so we are stuck with one of these other connectors.  mRobotics should have JST-GH -> Picoblade and JSG-GH -> DF-13 cables available, so pick your favorite and go with it.

+These connectors have 1.25mm spacing so they are a bit trickier than the 0.1" inch connectors.
+Just be super careful, use a small bit of solder, and remember heat and surface tension should make the solder go where it needs to go and no further.
+Be careful not to slather in too much solder and bridge two adjacent pins!

+Again, I recommend doing your best to block up and align the connector, then solder just one pin.
+Carefully check position and alignment.
+It's easy to reheat that one pin and make adjustments.
+When you are happy, solder the remaining pins.

+- [ ] Install the 6-position telemetry and gps connectors.
+(Note the
+  board can support soldering a 5-position connector.
+You can review the schematic and board layout to figure out the proper position.)
+- [ ] Install the 4-position i2c connector.
+Again, mRobotics is your
+  cable adapter friend.
+- [ ] Optionally install the 6-position BBCON connector.
+This gives
+  you access to the Pocketbeagle console for debugging or possibly another uart for some future use.